 Expanding market opportunities for organic products - e.g., consumer expectations, products based on rotational crops, etc.

-Evaluation of the essentiality of 205.605(a), 205.605(b), and 205.606 substances and the suitability of organic alternatives in applicable food formulations and/or analysis of the barriers to organic production via laboratory testing, sensory evaluation, and/or market analysis
+Evaluation of the essentiality of § 205.605(a), § 205.605(b), and § 205.606 substances and the suitability of organic alternatives in applicable food formulations via laboratory testing, sensory evaluation, and/or market analysis.